 From ballads to bluegrass and old-time to contemporary, this beautiful acoustic music is filled with artful instrumentals and sweet mountain harmonies.
 This band values every show and strives to make each one special, knowing that music is a treasure and gift to be shared.

 Margie is an accomplished bass player, fiddle player, and vocalist and is a graduate of CCM (College-Conservatory of Music, University of Cincinnati).
 She has been playing bluegrass music in Cincinnati and Northern KY for many years and has performed regionally at the Station Inn, Nashville, TN; the Osborne Brothers Festival, Hyden, Kentucky; the J. D. Crow Festival, Wilmore, Kentucky; Bill Jorgenson’s Bluegrass Festival, Green Bay, Wisconsin; the Salt River Bluegrass Festival, Oil City, Michigan; and many others.
 She has played in the Jenni Lyn Band, Appalachian Highway, Crossroads, Farm Hand, and Bittersweet (acoustic duo).
-She has also recorded on Ma Crow’s latest CD, Smoky Junction.
+She is also an accomplished song writer writing original songs performed by the Lady Slippers.
 Her tight harmonies with Ma, her excellent lead vocals, and her wonderful fiddle playing all make her an irreplaceable member of the Lady Slippers.

 Vicki was named an Honorary Daughter of Bluegrass by Miss Dixie Hall in April, 2009 for her volunteer work since 2005 as a DJ for the on-line radio station Worldwidebluegrass.com.
-She does her own show, “Abbott’s Bluegrass Habit”, every Wednesday afternoon from noon until 2:00pm eastern time.
-Vicki has been playing bass since 2008 with several local bands including East Fork Junction and has recorded bass on Ma Crow’s latest CD Smoky Junction.
+Vicki has been playing bass since 2008 with several local bands including East Fork Junction.
 She remembers as a young child, hearing the bluegrass and classic country that her parents always listened to, but then she got away from it for many years and didn’t start listening to bluegrass again until only about 10 years ago.
 “It’s been like coming home.
 And the friendships I’m making are the greatest blessing of all.”
 Vicki’s solid timing on the bass holds the Lady Slippers music together.
 And her harmony and lead vocals are a treat to listen to.